juliahoban/the-bored-gamer/README.md

 ![404 Error Page](assets/docs/features/error-page.png)

 There is also a 404 Error page, which is hidden from users and would only be visible if the name of the page is entered incorrectly.

+### Future Implementations

+* Use JavaScript to add alt text to background images for screenreaders assistance
+* Add an online store to the website to allow visitors buy board games
+* Make the website more interactive by using JavaScript

 ## Technologies Used